Files

 uv sync.Run

-uv run pre-commit installto set up the git hook for automatic code formatting, usingclang-format.
+uv run pre-commit installto set up the git hook for automatic code formatting and linting, usingclang-format&clang-tidy.

 Building the project